Fact Sheet - Bluetongue

 How is bluetongue treated?

 The types of bluetongue considered endemic in the U.S. (serotypes 2, 10, 11, 13 and 17) are immediately notifiable under the Health of Animals Regulations .
-In general, there are no response programs for immediately notifiable diseases; however, laboratories are required to report confirmed diagnoses to the CFIA.
+Laboratories are required to report confirmed diagnoses to the CFIA.
 This enables prevalence verification and supports international reporting and certification requirements.

-All remaining types of bluetongue, exotic to the U.S., are federally reportable under the Health of Animals Act .
-This means that all suspected or confirmed cases must be reported to the CFIA for immediate investigation by veterinary inspectors.
+All remaining types of bluetongue, exotic to the U.S., are federally reportable under the Health of Animals Act.
+This means that all suspected or confirmed cases must be reported to the CFIA.

 Contacts for more information